Dev-Salem/notat/README.md

 * creating, editing, and deleting notes

-* markdown editor that allows making highly customizble notes
+* markdown editor that allows making highly customizable notes

 * organizing notes in folders and more